The New Zealand String Quartet exists so that New Zealanders from all walks of life can experience the best chamber music in the world.

-Much-loved by audiences at home and around the world, the members of the New Zealand String Quartet are acclaimed for their powerful communication, dramatic energy and beauty of sound.
+Much-loved by audiences at home and around the world, the New Zealand String Quartet is acclaimed for its powerful communication, dramatic energy and beauty of sound.
+In everything we do we aspire to nurture the positive benefits of music in New Zealand society and to enrich our nation’s cultural life in a dynamic and contemporary way.

 The New Zealand String Quartet was formed in 1987 and has played an integral role in New Zealand music for nearly 30 years.